adstriegel/cse20289-fa24/hw/hw10/README.md

 ## Task 3 - Small Scale Testing - ZMQ

-To start, copy over the contents of Homework 10 to your private repository.
+To start, copy over the contents of the `example` sub-directory Homework 10 to your private repository.
 Remember to use `cp -R`.

 ### Task 3a - Get It Working